Event: Saturday Morning Zen

 There is no charge for this event though donations to UUFW are appreciated, for use of their space.

-Please Note: We will not be meeting on Sunday February 17th.
-We will resume on Sunday February 24th at 7:30pm.
+Please Note: We will not meet on Sunday May 19th or May 26th (Memorial Day Weekend).
+We will resume on Sunday June 2nd at 7:30pm.

 About Shenandoah Zen

 Shenandoah Zen is a group of people who come together weekly for Zen meditation.
 We began meeting in 2015.

 We meet on Sundays from 7:30pm (promptly) until 9pm in the Unitarian Universalist Fellowship of Waynesboro religious education building (facing UUFW, this is the white house on the right) located at 565 Pine Street, Waynesboro VA 22980.

 Not too far from I-64, our Zen meditation group is accessible to those coming from Staunton VA, Crozet VA, Charlottesville VA, Lexington VA, Harrisonburg VA, and surrounding areas.

 We sit three silent 25-minute meditation rounds, with two silent 5-minute rounds of walking meditation.
 Please bring your own cushion (zafu) and meditation mat (zabuton) if you have them.
 If you are new to Zen meditation, please arrive about 15 minutes early for a brief introduction.

 Shenandoah Zen is organized by Benjamin Mui Pumphrey, Sensei, a Zen teacher who received Dharma Transmission in the White Plum lineage from Charles Shinkai Birx, Roshi.
 He began his Zen practice with Charles Shinkai Birx, Roshi, Ellen Jikai Birx, Roshi, and the New River Zen Community in 1996.

 Shenandoah Zen abides by the Ethics Policy of the White Plum Asanga